 Internationally Renowned Professional Tapestry Studio

 Emma has selected elements of the drawing, specifically the eyes that adorn the Empress's dress, as the theme for this series of small tapestries.
-The production of the work has been captured in this time lapse (see above gallery).
+The production of the work has been captured in this time lapse (see below gallery).

 These tapestries are for sale and can be viewed on our Tapestries for sale page.